fish381/fish381/README.md

 - 👋 Hi, I’m @fish381
-- 👀 I’m interested in js
+- 👀 I’m interested in my learning at the moment
-- 🌱 I’m currently learning js
+- 🌱 I’m currently learning js, html and python
-- 💞️ I’m looking to collaborate on nothing at the moment
+- 💞️ I’m looking to collaborate on "nothing at the moment" (subject to change)
 - 📫 How to reach me...

 <!---